telepresenceio/telepresence.io/versioned_docs/version-2.21/reference/intercepts/cli.md

 service port that has been intercepted is also listed.

-If you want to change which port has been intercepted, you can create a new intercept the same way you did above and it will change which service port is being intercepted.
+If you want to change which port has been intercepted, you can create a new intercept the same way you did above, and it will change which service port is being intercepted.

-## Creating an intercept When multiple services match your workload
+## Creating an intercept when multiple services match your workload

 Oftentimes, there's a 1-to-1 relationship between a service and a workload, so telepresence is able to auto-detect which service it